chklauser/rust-nvm/README.md

 Additionally, each stack frame also has access to a parameter store that is supplied by the caller (`&mut` in Rust).
 When one toy routine calls another, it supplies it's own local variable store as the parameter store.

-A compiler pass analyses each routine to allocate enough "call registers" at the beginning of the local variable store, so that routine calls do not interfere with actual local variables.
+A compiler pass analyses each routine to allocate enough "call and evaluation registers" at the beginning of the local variable store, so that routine calls do not interfere with actual local variables.

 Instructions operate on local variables ("registers") and one of the operands is used as the destination for instruction output (similar to x86).
 "Two-Address-Code" if you want.